openmm/openmmforcefields/amber/README.md

 Output:
 * `ffxml/` with all output XMLs
-* `log.csv` - CSV log for biopolymer energy discrepancy tests
+* `biopolymer-log.csv` - CSV log for biopolymer energy discrepancy tests
 * `gaff-tests.csv` - CSV log for GAFF energy discrepancy tests
 * (LeAP is called extensively by the script, and outputs its own `leap.log` too)